Being able to prepare food and cook is a basic part of caring for yourself.

 Best Lightweight Saucepans

-In addition to being lightweight, I chose this sauce pan because of the oversized, bakelite handles that stay cool even when the pan is being used.
+In addition to being lightweight, I chose this saucepan because of the oversized bakelite handles that stay cool even when the pan is being used.
 The thicker profile also makes them easier to hold onto.

-This lightweight aluminum saucepan set is a great choice for older adults because of the larger handles and the versatility of this pair.
-You get a 1 qt and a 2 qt saucepan with clear glass lid and cool touch handles – plus 3 color to choose from!
+You get a 1 qt and a 2 qt saucepan with a clear glass lid and cool touch handles – plus 3 colors to choose from!

 Best Lightweight Fry Pans